Top 10 Photos of 2023

 A Boston Terrier French Bulldog mix photographed on a bright yellow leather couch in the dog friendly Graduate Hotel lobby in historic Athens, Georgia.

-Dog Hotel - Athens, GA Graduate Hotel
+Mikey at the Graduate Hotel — Athens, GA

 Betty the Therapy Horse at Oconee Therapeutic Riding